How Hungry is AI? Benchmarking Energy, Water, and Carbon Footprint of LLM Inference: Abstract

 \section{Abstract}

-This paper introduces a novel infrastructure-aware benchmarking framework for quantifying the environmental footprint of LLM inference across 30 state-of-the-art models as deployed in commercial data centers.
-Our framework combines public API performance data with region-specific environmental multipliers and statistical inference of hardware configurations.
-We additionally utilize cross-efficiency Data Envelopment Analysis (DEA) to rank models by performance relative to environmental cost.
-Our results show that o3 and DeepSeek-R1 emerge as the most energy-intensive models, consuming over 33 Wh per long prompt, more than 70 times the consumption of GPT-4.1 nano, and that Claude-3.7 Sonnet ranks highest in eco-efficiency.
-While a single short GPT-4o query consumes 0.43 Wh, scaling this to 700 million queries/day results in substantial annual environmental impacts.
-These include electricity use comparable to 35,000 U.S. homes, freshwater evaporation matching the annual drinking needs of 1.2 million people, and carbon emissions requiring a Chicago-sized forest to offset.
-These findings illustrate a growing paradox: Although AI is becoming cheaper and faster, its global adoption drives disproportionate resource consumption.
-Our study provides a standardized, empirically grounded methodology for benchmarking the sustainability of LLM deployments, laying a foundation for future environmental accountability in AI development and sustainability standards.
+This paper introduces an infrastructure-aware benchmarking framework for quantifying the environmental footprint of LLM inference across 30 state-of-the-art models in commercial datacenters.
+The framework combines public API performance data with company-specific environmental multipliers and statistical inference of hardware configurations.
+We additionally utilize cross-efficiency Data Envelopment Analysis (DEA) to rank models by performance relative to environmental cost and provide a dynamically updated dashboard that visualizes model-level energy, water, and carbon metrics.
+Results show the most energy-intensive models exceed 29~Wh per long prompt, over 65$\times$ the most efficient systems.
+Even a 0.42~Wh short query, when scaled to 700M queries/day, aggregates to annual electricity comparable to 35{,}000 U.S. homes, evaporative freshwater equal to the annual drinking needs of 1.2M people, and carbon emissions requiring a Chicago-sized forest to offset.
+These findings highlight a growing paradox: as AI becomes cheaper and faster, global adoption drives disproportionate resource consumption.
+Our methodology offers a standardized, empirically grounded basis for sustainability benchmarking and accountability in AI deployment.